 couple who are brave enough to gamble on re-opening an old pub in the middle of nowhere!

 Our first stop of the day was Glendambo where we were bemused by the welcome sign.
 Under the heading ‘

 ’, it had ‘Sheep 22,5000, Flies 2,000,000 (approx.), Humans 30’ - gotta love that Aussie sense of humour!
 And they underestimated the number of flies?

 About 40kms west of

-we came across Lake Hart, a huge expanse of salt flats.
+, a huge expanse of salt flats.
 Some American backpackers had walked way out on the salt crust to the shallow waters and told me that it was very salty.
 I took their word for it.
 There was a huge pile of salt crust piled up, about 10m high, over to one side and it had dried solid, so George climbed up on top of it and also took some close-up photos of the beautifully textured surface with its sparkling crystals.
 We called in to the

 Visitor Centre for lunch and were pleasantly surprised by how modern and spacious it was.
 The burgers were great, too.
 Then we did a bit of shopping and I did our laundry at Roxby Downs, a thriving little community with the cleanest public laundry I’ve ever seen, whilst George took the opportunity to wash the car (please remember this point).
 The guy who owned the laundry was on site that day – very friendly and helpful, and an absolute gold mine of information about the area.
 About 30 minutes after having the car washed we were on our way to

 , where we encountered a locust plague.
 It was revolting: the smack of the juicy insects as they splattered against the windscreen and the stench as they cooked on the car!
 Got to